Skip directly to searchSkip directly to the site navigationSkip directly to the page's main content

 Standardized Mortality Ratio (SMR)

 Standardized Mortality Ratio (SMR) is a ratio between the observed number of deaths in an study population and the number of deaths that would be expected, based on the age- and sex-specific rates in a standard population and the age and sex distribution of the study population.
 If the ratio of observed:expected deaths is greater than 1.0, there is said to be "excess deaths" in the study population.
-See also Ratio. [more on the SMR...]
+See also Ratio. [visit the HELP page on the SMR...]

 Statistic